 The fundamental conclusions reached by the Task Force indicate the following.
 Digital political advertising is not only here to stay - it is likely to be an ever-expanding phenomenon, rivaling and potentially surpassing traditional advertising (television, radio, print).
-Currently, there is no way for most California voters to access copies or content of that advertising, nor is there a way for them to be able to see who is 'behind' the advertising or the amount of money spent.
-Third, current databases operated by private platforms are subject to the private sector's discretion as to what the database contains, displays and whether each archive will continue to exist in the future.
+Currently, there is no way for most California voters to access copies or content of that advertising, nor is there a way for them to be able to see who is 'behind' the advertising.
+Third, current databases operated by the very platforms involved are subject to the private sector's discretion as to what the database contains, displays and whether it will even exist in the future.